Toxic Mold Warning Signs And Damage

 Mold removal in mild cases can entail a simple cleanup with bleach.
 After the infestation is removed, the feeding ground must be disassembled by removing any excess materials that are damp, and eliminating the source of the moisture.
 More extreme cases toxic mold may entail replacement of any structures weakened by the colony.
 In extreme cases, rooms must be stripped to the studs and rebuilt to ensure that the mold is gone.

 The best way to avoid a mold infestation is prevention.
 Remove any materials that toxic molds feed on, usually building materials that contain cellulose.
-Eliminate any sources of moisture, and routinely maintenance the area to catch mold growth before it becomes a very expensive problem.
+Eliminate any sources of moisture, and routinely maintain the area to catch mold growth before it becomes a very expensive problem.